raspberrypilearning/create-your-own-world-cc/en/step_13.md

 ![Cats finished](images/cats-finished.png)
 --- /print-only ---

-If you want to make a game using Python instead of Scratch, try out the [RPG](https://projects.raspberrypi.org/en/projects/rpg?utm_source=pathway&utm_medium=whatnext&utm_campaign=projects) project.
+If you want to make a game using Python instead of Scratch, try out the 'Rock, Paper, Scissors' project.